John Gellibrand: Early life and career

 In August 1899, Gellibrand easily passed the examinations for promotion to captain, but was passed over for the post of adjutant of the 2nd Battalion of the South Lancashire Regiment, then based in St Helens, Merseyside.
 In October the post became vacant again, and this time he secured it.
 The South African War had broken out, and the 2nd Battalion embarked for South Africa on 30 November, but Gellibrand was left behind, in charge of the regimental depot.
 He eventually received orders to embark for South Africa with reinforcements on 3 January 1900.
 He arrived in South Africa on 25 January 1900.
 Soon after, he was given command of D Company.
 As such he participated in the relief of Ladysmith, leading a bayonet charge on 27 February.
 His company entered the town on 3 March.
 Five days later he became ill with typhoid, and lay in a comatose state until 3 April.
 He was joined in Durban by Elsie, who had made her way out to South Africa with Cecil Rhodes, and they embarked for England together on 26 May, arriving at Southampton on 18 June.

 On 26 May 1900, Gellibrand was promoted to captain in the newly raised 3rd Battalion of the Manchester Regiment, joining his new command at Aldershot on 29 November 1900, where his second daughter, Cynthia Lloyd was born on 22 June 1901.
 On 28 July 1902, the battalion moved to St Helena where its primary task was guarding of the 6,000 Boer prisoners of war there.
 These were released when the war ended in May 1902, and most of the battalion moved to Middelburg, in South Africa.
 Gellibrand remained on St Helena, where he became a justice of the peace and garrison adjutant, until he too left for South Africa on 5 January 1904, becoming adjutant on 24 January.
 The announcement in July 1904 that the 3rd and 4th Battalions of the Manchester Regiment were to be disbanded ended any prospect of further promotion in the near future.
 In August 1905, Gellibrand passed the staff college entrance exam, and he embarked for England with his family on 28 December.
 He entered the Staff College, Camberley, in January 1906.
 He graduated on 2 December 1907.
-Staff college was normally followed by a staff posting, and in March 1908 he was informed by the Commandant, Brigadier General Henry Wilson, that his next posting would be to Ceylon, as Deputy Assistant Adjutant and Quartermaster General (DAA & QMG) on the staff of the garrison commander.
+Staff college was normally followed by a staff posting, and in March 1908 he was informed by the commandant of the college, Brigadier General Henry Wilson, that his next posting would be to Ceylon, as Deputy Assistant Adjutant and Quartermaster General (DAA & QMG) on the staff of the garrison commander.